decretist/Dissertation/Chapter1/chapter1.md

-Conclusion: Gratian depended on a relatively small number of eleventh- and early twelfth-century systematic canonical collections, his formal sources, and that those predecessor collections, in turn, depended on an older stratum of mostly chronologically arranged canonical collections.
+Conclusion: Gratian depended on a relatively small number of eleventh- and early twelfth-century systematic canonical collections, his formal sources, and those predecessor collections, in turn, depended on an older stratum of mostly chronologically arranged canonical collections.
 To a certain extent, it was formal sources (almost) all the way down.
 Gratian was selecting from a body of